ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 The Database Engine escalates row or page locks to table (or partition) locks if the amount of memory used by lock objects exceeds one of the following conditions:
  - Forty percent of the memory that is used by Database Engine.
 This is applicable only when the locks parameter of sp_configure is set to 0.
  - Forty percent of the lock memory that is configured by using the locks parameter of sp_configure.

-For more information, see [Server Configuration Options (SQL Server)](https://msdn.microsoft.com/en-us/library/ms189631.aspx).
+For more information, see [Server Configuration Options (SQL Server)](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/server-configuration-options-sql-server).
 If both trace flag 1211 and 1224 are set, 1211 takes precedence over 1224.
 However, because trace flag 1211 prevents escalation in every case, even under memory pressure, we recommend that you use 1224.
 This helps avoid "out-of-locks" errors when many locks are being used.<br />
 **Note: Lock escalation to the table- or HoBT-level granularity can also be controlled by using the LOCK_ESCALATION option of the ALTER TABLE statement.**<br />
 Link: [Docs Trace Flags]<br />
+Link: [Important Trace Flags That Every DBA Should Know]<br />
 Scope: global or session